sapphiredev/plugins/packages/i18next/README.md

 ## Usage

-This registers the necessary methods and options in the Sapphire client to be able to use the message translations.
+This registers the methods and options necessary for message translations in the Sapphire client.

 ```typescript
 // Main bot file